adamtorres/rpi-cluster/raspberrypi-rpinode.md

     pi@raspberry:~ $ sudo /boot/provision/manual/sd-01-raspi-config.sh

 Use raspi-config to attach to the wifi.
-It will claim "sudo: unable to resolve host..."
+It might claim "sudo: unable to resolve host..."
 Just ignore that.
 The command still works.
 Check the wpa_supplicant file if you don't believe me.
 The wifi setup is in the network menu.

     pi@raspberry:~ $ sudo raspi-config